gempesaw/writing/published/tumblrs-footnotes.md

-# Stopping footnotes from opening in a new tab
+# Stopping footnotes here from opening in a new tab

 Tumblr's markdown formatting mode somewhat secretly supports footnotes.
 But, it seems like my settings or my theme or something